DanielPCoyle/factory-sync/README.md

+### WORK IN PROGRESS
+I have recently decided to break this tool out of a project I am working on.
+I am in the process of documenting and testing outside the project's current development enviornments.

 # Factory-Sync

-- A tool for building projects faster.
+- A collection of tool, components, and hooks for building proejcts faster.

 ## Getting Started